andydunstall/figg/docs/client_protocol.md

 less efficient msgpack encoded messages**

 ## Transports
-WebSocket is the only supported transport.
-This was chosen as it is TCP based and works in a browser.
+TCP is the only supported transport.

 ## Connection
 When the client is created it attempts to connect to the server.

-WebSocket connects at URL `ws://{addr}/v1/ws`.

 The address should be a load balancer routing the request to a random node in the nearest region.